nus-cs2103-AY2223S1/ip/docs/README.md

 Adding tasks that have a deadline:`deadline {name of the task} /by {date of the deadline} {optional: time of the deadline}`

-The date of the deadline should be written in the form of DD/MM/YYYY.
+- The date of the deadline should be written in the form of DD/MM/YYYY.

-Adding the time of the deadline is optional.
-Times should be written in the 24-hour format (1000)
+- Adding the time of the deadline is optional.
+Times should be written in the 24-hour format (1000).

 Example of usage:

 `deadline math assignment /by 23/3/2022`

 `deadline math assignment /by 23/3/2022 1000`

 Expected outcome:

 Adds a deadline task with the task name being "math assignment" and deadline being 23/3/2022.

-If a time was inputted, the time of the deadline will also be displayed, specifically 10:00.

 Also displays how many tasks are currently inside the task list.

+- If a time was inputted, the time of the deadline will also be displayed, specifically 10:00.

 ```
 I gotchu fam.
 Your task has been added: